 She finally claimed that she had misplaced it.<br /> Days after Wilson claimed to have misplaced the ticket, three public college staff together with two teachers and an administrator got here forward with a profitable ticket to assert their prize.
 The winners, who chose to remain nameless, every obtained between $30 million and $40 million after taxes.
 The lawsuit against Wilson claims that she had never lost the ticket, however that she gave it to the public faculty employees in order to cut up the prize money amongst fewer folks.

 One of many plaintiffs, Dominique Gordet, says he was Wilson’s live-in boyfriend on the time and that she confessed the frilly scheme to him.

-Information of the lawsuit was first reported by the Baltimore Sun.
+News of the lawsuit was first reported by the Baltimore Sun.

 Maryland lottery officers say there isn’t any proof of fraud in the Mega Hundreds of thousands winnings.